 The minimum loan amount is $1 million with a 4-year maturity and a favorable adjustable interest rate.
 There is a deferral of principal and interest for one year and no prepayment penalties.
 However, unlike the PPP, there is no loan forgiveness with this loan program.

 Clearly, this is a more high powered option among the small business relief choices, but an option nonetheless, for select pharmacies that are in need of additional funding and can meet the eligibility, terms and conditions.

 Stay tuned for more information on the Main Street Lending Program as guidance is released.
 In the meantime, review the below link for information on this loan program from the Federal Reserve:

 We have many videos and articles available to help you optimize you independent pharmacy operations.
-Check out our media resources page.
+Check out our media library page.